PX4/PX4-user_guide/en/assembly/_assembly.md

 ![Telemetry Connections](../../assets/assembly/telemetry_connections.png)

-Low-power telemetry radios are powered from the port, and generally no further configuration should be required.
+Low-power telemetry radios (<1.5 A) are powered from the port, and generally no further configuration should be required.

-If using higher power/range radios you will need to separately power the radio from a BEC and modify the telemetry port data rates.
+If using higher power/range radios or another port you will need to separately power the radio from a BEC and modify the telemetry port data rates.
 You may also need to configure the radio itself, and for IP radios you may need to connect to it via Ethernet — check radio-specific documentation for setup and configuration information.

 ::: details